 With this in mind, we proudly announce our updated Mentor Training Curriculum.
 With foundations in Bloom’s Taxonomy and best practices in pedagogy, this required training for all mentors reinforces skills proven to positively impact formal mentoring relationships.

 Prior to being matched with a mentee, this training provides mentors the opportunity to cultivate integral mentoring skills.
 Learners are guided through a 60-minute session of interactive lessons on active listening, engagement strategies, and best practices for guiding mentees through challenging times.
 Through breakout sessions, hypothetical scenarios, and role-playing exercises that allow them to delineate where their role differs from other campus resources, future mentors are positioned to confidently support and connect with their mentees.

-Following training, mentors are also given access to on-demand discussion guides that address various concerns and situations that may arise in a mentorship with a first-year experience student.
+Following training, mentors are also given access to on-demand discussion guides that address various concerns and situations that may arise in a mentorship with that student's university experience - whether a First-Year, Transfer, or Graduate student.

 We recently sat down with Mentor Collective’s Head of Curriculum Development and Training, Jennifer Kious, Ed.M., to discuss her professional background, her approach to this curriculum, and why guided mentor training is critical to the efficacy of formal mentorship programs.

 Some people naturally gravitate toward mentorship - whether they’ve previously mentored someone informally or simply want to take their knowledge and “pay it forward”.
 Why is formal training needed if you feel you have the right instincts?